pmean/classes/biostats-1/02/src/simon-5501-02-directions.md

 ---
 title: "Directions for 5501-02 programming assignment"
-author: "Steve Simon"
-format:
-  html:
-    embed-resources: true
-date: 2024-08-18
 ---

+This programming assignment was written by Steve Simon on 2024-08-18 and is placed in the public domain.

+## Download program

-Before you start this assignment, download all the files listed on the Canvas page for this programming assignment.
+Before you start this assignment, download the program listed on the Canvas page for this programming assignment.

+## Download data

+Also download the data listed on the Canvas page.

 ## Question #1